1587/speaking-exam/00-part3.md

 My hometown is a village in Anhui Province of China.
 I lived there for 18 years until I went to the college.

-I live in Nanjing now, i like this city , there are many nuseums. the things inside the museums are beautiful.
+I live in Nanjing now, I like it , because, it's public transportation is very convenient, it has a lot of bus stations and subway stations.
+It also have many museums.

-If I moved to another place,
+If I moved to another place, convenience/kənˈviːniəns/ of life is the most important.
-The place must near the subway station. that will save a lot of time and money on transportation.
+The place must near the subway station. that will save a lot of time and money on transportation/commuting.
-It’s better to have the supermarkets and hospitals around the new place. that will be more convenient for my life.
+It’s better to have some supermarkets and hospitals cinemas around the new place. that will improve the quality of my life.

+If I moved to another city, job chance is the most important.
+The city must provide many good job position.
+If there are many big companys in this city, i can change a good job, and get a high slary. and I don't have to worry about losing my current job.
+I can find another one easily.
 ```